-- Cause the algorithm to arrive at the wrong value, and - Give away different points than those determined by the algorithm.
+Cause the algorithm to arrive at the wrong value, andGive away different points than those determined by the algorithm.
 From Lemma 3.1, we have shown that any cheating that causes points to be swapped other than those swapped in a correct execution of the algorithm will be disadvantageous to the dishonest party.
 Any cheating in the comparison at step 6 of Algorithm 1 does not reveal any information to C. At most, C can cause the comparison to give the wrong result.
-Looking at the proof of Theorem 1, we see that at any point, the correct number of items to swap true lies in the range $lbound \leq true < ubound$.
-Suppose the correct comparison result is >; then we are supposed to set $lbound \leftarrow i$ -so we know $true \geq i$.
-If C causes the comparison result to be wrong (\leq) , it would instead set $ubound \leftarrow i$.
-However, since ubound can never increase, and $true \geq i$, the result of the algorithm will not be the true result.
+Looking at the proof of Theorem 1, we see that at any point, the correct number of items to swap S lies in the range lbound $\leq$ S < ubound.
+Suppose the correct comparison result is >; then we are supposed to set lbound $\leftarrow i$ , so we know $S \ge i$ .
+If C causes the comparison result to be wrong $(\leq)$ , it would instead set ubound $\leftarrow$ i.
+However, since ubound can never increase, and $S \ge i$ , the result of the algorithm will not be the true result.
 An analogous construction works with lbound.
 Therefore, any dishonesty in the execution of the algorithm either causes both parties to come to the wrong answer, or if C behaves incorrectly in another step, to come to different answers.
 As discussed before, if C and the honest party give up a different number of points, C will be detected to have cheated and contractual disincentives would apply.
 By Lemma 3.1, swapping the wrong number of points is disadvantageous.

 The second possibility is that a dishonest party comes to the correct number to swap, but gives up the wrong points.
 Assume a point X is kept that should have been swapped.
-The same approach used in Lemma 3.1 can be used to show that $position(X) > position(C{t|C|})$, increasing the cost for the cheating party.
+The same approach used in Lemma 3.1 can be used to show that $position(X) > position(C{t|C|})$ , increasing the cost for the cheating party.